Evusma/postgresql/README.md

 # postgresql
-Some sql code I developed during my job as GIS officer
+Some sql and PLpgSQL code I developed during my job as GIS officer